bibcure/title2bib/README.md

 internet connection)

 ```
-$ titletobib An useful paper
+$ title2bib An useful paper
 ```
 Given a title...
 * search papers related and return a bib for the selected paper(requires